pwright/knowledge-garden/pages/expose.md

+- The easiest way to expose a service to all sites is `skupper expose`
+- Some more complex scenarios include: collapsed:: true
 	- tls
 	- headless
 	- k8s
 		- pods
 -
 - {{embed [[skupper_expose]]}}
 -